awsdocs/aws-freertos-docs/doc_source/userguide/qual-steps.md

 ## Add Library Porting Layers<a name="add-port-layer"></a>

-To add library porting layers for Amazon FreeRTOS device libraries \(TCP/IP, Wi\-Fi, and so on\) compatible with your MCU architecture, you must:

-1. Implement the `configPRINT_STRING()` method before running IDT for Amazon FreeRTOS tests\.
-IDT for Amazon FreeRTOS calls the `configPRINT_STRING()` macro to output test results as human\-readable ASCII strings\.

-1. Port the drivers to implement the Amazon FreeRTOS library's interfaces\.
-For more information, see the [Amazon FreeRTOS Qualification Developer Guide](https://github.com/aws/amazon-freertos/blob/master/tests/afreertos-qg.pdf)\.
+ To port Amazon FreeRTOS for your device, follow the instructions in the [Amazon FreeRTOS Porting Guide](https://docs.aws.amazon.com/freertos/latest/portingguide/)\.

 ## Configure Your AWS Credentials<a name="cfg-aws-afr"></a>